ScalablyTyped/Demos/readme.md

 but at least now you can try! :)
 `sbt> vue/start` starts a webpack-dev-server at http://localhost:8006 .

+### React big calendar
+This uses react and react-big-calendar

+`sbt> react-big-calendar/start` starts a webpack-dev-server at http://localhost:8007 .

+### Three.js
+A fancy animation of a horse, stolen from [three.js demos](https://github.com/mrdoob/three.js/blob/master/examples/webgl_morphtargets_horse.html), with a change of loaders from [retyped demos](https://github.com/Retyped/Demos/tree/master/ThreeJsDemo) `sbt> three/start` starts a webpack-dev-server at http://localhost:8008 .

 ### lodash
 This is a very simple app which uses a few functions from lodash.
 `sbt> lodash/run` runs the demo in node.